raphaelschwinger/cone_reconstruction/docs/project-documentation.md

 - [ ] discussion on what methods could be used
 - [ ] what did the premilary group

 ---
-We have to optimize the SLAM algorithm.
-  - The algorithm needs an accurate ground truth of the track and the car's position during a test race.
-- This task of ground truth generation is divided into two subtasks.
-  - A ground truth of the cones has to be generated.
-  - The position of the car while racing.
-- The Goal of our project is to design an algorithm that calculates the corresponding ground truth of the racecar.

----

-- "Rosyard" project:
-   - International design competition for Formula Student.
-   - The goal of (Raceyard) project is to implement a self-driving car for Formula Student
-- (Rosyard) Race-Car discription:
-  - Weight: 185 kg
-  - Top speed: 130 km / h
-- Race-track discription:
-  -  Length: 500m (Contains straights, hairpins, multiple turns)
-  -  Width:  5m
-  -  Cone length: 15cm

 <!-- TODO:
   * add this to the "Overview Section"
 -->
-### The SLAM algorithm
-  -  Rosyard uses a SLAM algorithm to construct a map of the racing environment while simultaneously keeping track of a car's location within it.
-  -  Using SLAM facilitates detection and association of landmarks/cones.